What the 1987 Crash Still Teaches Long-Term Investors

 The Takeaway

+No one knows when or whether another "Black Monday" will occur.
 But we do know this: markets evolve, investors adapt, and time has rewarded those who stayed invested.

-The lesson of 1987 still holds: The market’s capacity for recovery is often greater than our capacity for patience.
+The lesson of 1987 still holds: the market's capacity for recovery is often greater than our capacity for patience.

-That’s exactly what we do.
+Want help building a plan that can weather market storms?
+That's exactly what we do.
 At Mayfair Financial, we design flat-fee, evidence-based retirement plans that integrate market history, behavioral finance, and your unique goals—so you can retire with confidence, even when headlines feel uncertain.